Sinethyah/Bookstore-Application/README.md

     If not, type 'localhost:3000' in the browser to view the application.

+Notes:
-Note: The 'remove from database' works.
+1. The 'remove from database' works.
 You might not get a message that the book has been deleted.
 Just refresh the page and search for the book again.
 It will not appear.
+2. Whenever you have to input a month, make sure it is of this form: January, August instead of 1 or 8